khietbt/khietbt.github.io/_posts/2024-10-15-axon-and-spring-security.md

 # Create a handler interceptor

-Setup a security context using the metadata:
+The security context is restored by reading the metadata:

 ```java